-It’s easy to see why Australia is the top destination for British expats and why so many people are lured by life Down Under.
+It’s easy to see why Australia is one of the top destinations for British expats and why so many people are lured by life Down Under.
 But for those thinking about making the move, it’s important not to get wrong-footed by the practicalities of settling in your adopted country – it’s not all that easy, or cheap, to head back to Blightly if you find you turn up missing one of life’s essentials.

 First things first…where do you want to live?

 Choosing where to live is a decision for both heart and head.
 So which Oz destination might suit your lifestyle whilst also serving your career prospects?

 - Sydney, New South Wales.
 Bondi Beach, the Opera House, The Harbour Bridge – Sydney has more than its fair share of iconic destinations.
 But it’s also overcrowded and hectic with a high cost of living.
 Big city-lovers of all stripes flock to Sydney, but it’s a particular hub for IT, finance and construction.
 Traffic is often horrendous, so use an Opal Card to get around using the very comprehensive public transport system.